 Pieter power washed the deck and then sanded down the top of the railings with his palm sander.
 We still had some of the colored sealer leftover and applied it to the top with a small roller.
 I misjudged the amount needed to finish the railing – it soaked in so fast! – and we had to make a trip to Home Depot for one more can.
 I followed Pieter with my paintbrush and did the rest of the railing.

 We liked the reddish-brown color for the railing but it didn’t look good when we sealed the deck with that same color a couple of years ago.
 So this time around we used a clear sealer on the deck.
 It too soaked in fast and immediately made a huge difference.
 The biggest pain about the staining process was moving all the deck furniture and potted plants from one side of it to the other.
 Taking everything off of the deck just wasn’t an option.
-Besides the weight, we didn’t want our belongings to be in the driveway overnight.
+Besides the items being very heavy, we didn’t want our belongings to be in the driveway overnight.

 After the deck was done and had time to dry, we turned our attention to the table Pieter and David built while we lived in Rome (here is a link to the original project – Building a Bigger Table).
 It too got a good sanding and also a coat of clear sealer.
-I wanted to do the same redish brown, but I gave Pieter the final choice, since he built it himself.
+I wanted to do the same reddish brown, but I gave Pieter the final choice, since he built it himself.
 I have to say, it all looked so much better once we were done with all the sanding and sealing.
-It went from a dull grey colour to a warm brown again.
+It went from a dull grey color to a warm brown again.
 As planned, we spent no money, since we already had the sealer in our supplies.